 The use of Dispute Boards is a highly successful and cost effective contractual process for the avoidance and resolution of disputes during the course of the construction project.
 Dispute Boards have a proven record of resolving disputes without recourse to time consuming and costly arbitration or litigation.
 They are in widespread international use; particularly on infrastructure projects, and continue to grow in popularity.
 The World Bank, Multilateral Development Banks (MDBs), FIDIC and the International Chamber of Commerce (ICC) all now advocate the use of Dispute Boards.
+The establishment of Dispute Boards is also now included as one of the five Golden Principles that FIDIC deems to be the fundamental and sacrosanct features of a FIDIC Contract.

 The two most popular types of Dispute Boards are: